 Boot to Gecko wants to create an open platform, that will let developers and users get on the web to use apps, without depending on platform specific technologies.
 Undoubtedly, in theory, this is as good as any other open idea.
 However, in my opinion, the ground realities will not permit this project to have a smooth take-off.
 The mobile space is saturated beyond comparison.
 While Android has managed to show its head after an aggressive push by Google, it is doubtful whether there is room for another platform in the mobile room.

 In a joint press conference, Telefónica revealed their intention to work with us to deliver the very first open Web devices in 2012.
-These devices, architected entirely on the Web and built based on an HTML5 stack with powerful Web APIs, will mean significant advances in speed and cost reduction for mobile devices in
+These devices, architected entirely on the Web and built based on an HTML5 stack with powerful Web APIs, will mean significant advances in speed and cost reduction for mobile devices in the future.

 The target hardware platform for these devices is a Qualcomm chipset.
 The plans for this Open Web Device will be submitted to the W3C for standardization.